 Free Range: All It’s Cracked Up to Be?

 Free ranging is great for chickens if you have the space available, but shelter from the weather and protection from predators are critical for healthy birds.
 You also want to make sure your birds don’t wander off!
 They require minimal space; a good general guideline is two square feet per bird for the coop and four square feet per bird for the run.
 Throughout Chick Days, we carry a variety of one-of-a-kind Amish made coops.
 Before you set up your chickens’ new home, check your local laws and ordinances.
-This is a great place to start.
 You may also want to give your neighbors a heads up about your plans.

 Bring in the Baby Birds!